googleapis/python-bigquery/docs/usage/pandas.rst

    :start-after: [START bigquery_bqdate_sub]
    :end-before: [END bigquery_bqdate_sub]

-You can also add and subtract Pandas date offsets:
+You can also add and subtract Pandas date offsets, either as scalars or as arrays:

 .. literalinclude:: ../samples/snippets/pandas_date_and_time.py
    :language: python